+Students are required to undertake a Research Project/ Industrial Training.
 In the Research Project (undertaken at the Parent Department), the student is expected to study research methodology through experimental work, literature survey and report writing following the IMRAD (Introduction, Aims and objectives, Materials and Methods, Results and Discussion) system.

-In Industrial Training, the student is to take training in the Industry for a period of at least three weeks in the vacation period after Semester - II.
+In Industrial Training, the student is to take training in the Industry for a period of at least three weeks in the vacation period.
 The student should study Microbiological aspects in the Industry and submit its report in the form of dissertation duly signed by the concerned authority (from the industry), concerned supervisor (in the department) and Head of the department.

 Students are also required to compulsorily undertake an educational tour organized by the Department in each year (M. Sc.
 I and M. Sc.
-II) to various places of Microbiological interest and submit a 'Tour Report' duly signed by the Head of the Department, at the time of the Sem. - II and Sem. - IV practical examinations respectively failing which they will not be allowed to attend the examination.
+II) to various places of Microbiological interest and submit a 'Tour Report' duly signed by the Head of the Department, practical examinations respectively failing which they will not be allowed to attend the examination.